Category: Community Columns

 Written by Lindsay Curties

-Your feedback is welcome on anything you see in the Monday Morning Commentary.
-Please send your comments to contact @pcsask.ca.
+Your feedback is always welcome on anything you read in the Monday Morning Commentary.
+Please send your comments to email@example.com.
 If you know of anyone that would be interested in receiving this by email, please forward me their email address.
-Also – don’t forget to check out our website at pcsask.ca.
+Don’t forget to check out our website at pcsask.ca as we hope to do more social media in the coming months.

 These issues must be debated for “The Right Reasons”.